-- Participant is willing and able to give informed consent for participation in the study; - Participant is willing to comply with all trial procedures; - SARS-CoV-2 infection (suspected due to symptoms or laboratory confirmed).
-Onset of symptoms or a positive test for SARS-Co-V2 infection with symptoms of COVID-19 must be within the last 14 days.
+- 1. Participant or their legal representative, is willing and able to give informed consent for participation in the study, and is willing to comply with all trial procedures - 2.
+Suspected COVID-19 using the NHS syndromic definition, OR symptoms consistent with COVID-19\, with a positive test for SARS-CoV-2 infection within the past 14 days - 3.
+Symptoms must have started within the past 14 days and be ongoing